How to Get Thicker Hair: 10 Tips for Men

 - Get a hair transplant

-You’re not alone: hair loss (particularly androgenetic alopecia or male pattern baldness) is incredibly common among men.
-Pattern baldness affects around 50% of men over 50 years old, and can cause varying degrees of hair loss, from a receding hairline to a bald spot on the crown of your scalp.
+If your hair is thinner than it used to be, you’re not alone: hair loss (particularly androgenetic alopecia or male pattern baldness) is incredibly common among men.
+Pattern baldness affects around 50% of men over 50 years old, and can cause varying degrees of hair loss, from receding hair to a bald spot on the crown of your scalp.

 We’ve put together the following list of 10 tips on how to thicken hair to help you get started.